Connect with Us

 Answer: There is a two-phase process.
 In order to provide clear and sufficient information on the process we have developed a separate page that defines the process.
 You may access this information on the certification process at this link: click here.

-Answer: Making application is an easy process.
-We provide on this website a link to a printable application.
-Those wishing to make application may access this link, print out the application form, completed it, and submit it to our office for review.
-You may access online applications at this link.
+Answer: Making application is easy.
+We provide an online application form and a printable application form as well.
+Those wishing to make application can find these forms at this link.
 Please note that incomplete applications will not be reviewed.
-All applications that are submitted must be complete and include all required documents and verification as specified for review and consideration of certification conferral.
+All applications that are submitted must include all required documents and verification as specified for review and consideration of certification conferral.
+Before making any application, you must meet the defined pre-requisites for a given program and have successfully completed the full continuing education curriculum, or a curriculum from a program that AIHCP, Inc. has officially approved.

 Answer: Yes.
-A conferred certification has a period of 4 years.
-At the end of the four-year period the certification will expire.
-The American Academy of Grief Counseling provides a full program for recertification.
-Detailed information on the criteria to be recertified, after the three-year initial certification period, is provided on our website.
+The American Institute of Health Care Professionals provides a full program for recertification.
+Detailed information on the criteria to be recertified, after the four-year initial certification period, is provided on our website.
 Access here.

 Answer: Yes.
-We have a testimonials page on our website that you may Access Here.
-All testimonials provided have been received voluntarily and the original submissions are maintained in our administrative offices.
+We have a testimonials page on our website that you may view at the following link.
+Access Here.